 Students will be nominated for Academic Colours awards based on analysis of their Semester 1 and 2 reports.

-The awards will be presented at a prestigious awards ceremony at the end of both Term 2 and Term 4.
+The awards will be presented at a prestigious awards ceremony at the end of the year.
 Parents and caregivers, as well as staff will be invited to this event.